hackshackers/hackshackers-hugo/content/news/2016/04/miami-plans-its-first-media-party-brisbane-relaunches.md

 Happy Friday, hacks and hackers!
 I thought about putting an April Fool’s joke in here, but don’t worry.
 I wouldn’t do that to you.

-Before we see what the chapters are up to, I want to bring your attention to the [Website Action Group][1]’s Request for Interest for developing and designing a brand new website for [www.hackshackers.com][2].
+Before we see what the groups are up to, I want to bring your attention to the [Website Action Group][1]’s Request for Interest for developing and designing a brand new website for [www.hackshackers.com][2].

 Interested parties should [read the RFI][3] and submit their proposals to <info@hackshackers.com> by April 11, 2016.
 Questions and comments regarding the RFP can be addressed to the Website Action Committee via [GitHub][4].